DataDanD/Cancer-Capstone-Portfolio/README.md

 ### Modeling

 1) Get base measure with a grid searched (3 boolean parameters) linear regression model
-2) Look into performance of Sk-Learn regression models & other boosting packages (XGBoost, CatBoost, LightGBM)
+2) Look into performance of Sk-Learn regression models & boosting packages (XGBoost, CatBoost, LightGBM)
 3) Study different models to see how they using the data to make cancer incident predictions
 4) Grid search on models with low RMSE to find best parameters and finally the best model
 5) Get feature importance with recursive feature selection to see what data is most useful